 Rhode Island-based Citizens Bank has 265 branches in Pennsylvania, mostly concentrated in the eastern half of the state.
 Like First National Bank, Citizens offers five checking accounts, but only one has no monthly service fee, and one account has no option for waiving the fee.
 Citizens has three savings accounts and a limited number of CD options, giving First National an edge.

 First National Bank is a decent option for customers in the bank’s service area.
 All of the basic banking account types are available, and checking accounts offer a good range of options.
 Although most account maintenance fees can be waived, APYs for interest-bearing accounts can be quite low.

 The bank is best for customers who live in the bank’s service area and want an excellent fee-free checking account.
 However, if you’re looking for a low-fee, high-APY institution, there are better options available.

 First National Bank FAQHere are the answers to some commonly asked questions about First National Bank.

-- Does First National Bank offer Zelle?
+- Is First National Bank trustworthy?

-This content is not provided by First National Bank.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by First National Bank.
+Editorial Note: This content is not provided by any entity covered in this article.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.